brockhager/neuroswarm/wiki/Download.md

 4. Generate `checksums.txt` (sha256) and upload it to the release.
 5. If signing (recommended): sign `checksums.txt` and upload `checksums.sig`.
 6. Update `docs/download.md` (if you want to link to versioned assets) or rely on `latest` redirect above.
+7. Confirm Windows ZIP artifacts contain `start-windows.bat` that uses `cmd /k` and includes `--status` by default.
-7. Run the wiki publish workflow (repo `Publish Wiki Now`) or run `neuroswarm/publish-wiki-now.bat` to sync docs to the GitHub wiki.
+8. Run the wiki publish workflow (repo `Publish Wiki Now`) or run `neuroswarm/publish-wiki-now.bat` to sync docs to the GitHub wiki.

 ---